 It is true even of the disciples of the Lord that Christ is not able to rule us as individuals until our “flesh” has been “killed” by the Spirit of God.

-And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunderings, saying, Alleluia: for the Lord God omnipotent reigneth.
+And I heard, as it were, the voice of a great multitude, as the sound of many waters and as the sound of mighty thunderings, saying, “Alleluia!
+For the Lord God Omnipotent reigns!
 (Revelation 19:6)

 The Kingdom of Heaven shall be ruling in the earth.
 God’s will shall be being done in earth as it is in Heaven.

 The “beloved city,” Jerusalem, the Body of Christ, will be on the earth at the site of the physical Jerusalem, giving forth the Word of the Lord and serving as the “light of the world” and the Throne of God.
 The Glory of God will be abiding on the Church.
 Every member of the Body of Christ will know the Lord, “from the least to the greatest.”

 Their descendants shall be known among the Gentiles, and their offspring among the people.
 All who see them shall acknowledge them, that they are the posterity whom the LORD has blessed.”
 (Isaiah 61:9)

 The Glory of God in the saints will be protected throughout the thousand-year Jubilee, as it is written:

 then the LORD will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night.
 For over all the glory there will be a covering.
 (Isaiah 4:5)

 We are of the opinion that this protection already is being established for the warlike remnant that is being drawn from the churches, because of the rise of evil in the world.